Dayton Dragons

 The Dayton Dragons are a Minor League Baseball team of the Midwest League and the High-A affiliate of the Cincinnati Reds.
-They are located in Dayton, Ohio, and play their home games at Day Air Ballpark, formerly known as Fifth Third Field.
+They are located in Dayton, Ohio, and play their home games at Day Air Ballpark.
 In 2011, they broke the record for most consecutive sellouts by a professional sports team, selling out their 815th consecutive game, breaking the record formerly held by the Portland Trail Blazers.

 The Dragons came to Dayton in 2000 as the franchise was relocated from Rockford, Illinois.
 The franchise was previously known as the Rockford Expos (then Royals, Cubbies, and Reds).
-In 2021, the Dragons and 11 other teams that had previously competed in the Midwest League entered the High-A Central as Major League Baseball completed a large restructuring of the minor leagues.
+In 2021, the Dragons and 11 other teams that had previously competed in the Midwest League entered the High-A Central as Major League Baseball completed a large restructuring of Minor League Baseball.
 This was a temporary name change, with the historical "Midwest League" moniker returning for the 2022 season.

 Day Air Ballpark

 The team's home park is Day Air Ballpark in Dayton, formerly (until 2020) known as Fifth Third Field.
 During its first season, the Dragons set a Minor League Baseball Class-A single-season attendance record of 581,853.
 The Dragons broke that record in 2003 and again in 2004.
 The Dragons broke the record again in 2010 with a season attendance total of 597,433, which still stands as the Class-A record.

 The Dragons have averaged 8,258 fans per game over their 21-year history (through the 2021 season).
-They have led the Class-A level in attendance in every year of their existence and have finished first among all teams below the Triple-A level for 15 straight seasons from 2006 to 2019 and in 2021 (there was no season in 2020).
+They have led the Class-A level in attendance in all 24 years of their existence and have finished first among all teams below the Triple-A level for 18 straight seasons, from 2006 to 2019 and in 2021-24 (there was no season in 2020).
+In 2022, the Dragons' per-game average attendance of 7,935 was first among all 120 teams across Minor League Baseball.

-On July 9, 2011, the Dragons officially set a new record of 815 consecutive sellout games.
-The sellout streak is the longest across all professional sports in the US, passing the previous record set by the Portland Trail Blazers from 1977–1995.
+On July 9, 2011, the Dragons officially set a new record of 815 consecutive sellout home games.
+The sellout streak is the longest across all professional sports in the US, passing the previous record set by the Portland Trail Blazers from 1977 to 1995.
 On May 10, 2014, the streak of consecutive sellouts reached 1,000 games.
+After announcing the sellout streak was in jeopardy at the beginning of the 2023 season, the streak reached 1,500 games on August 26, 2023.
 According to the official team website, every home game in the team's first 20 years (prior to the canceled 2020 season) was a sellout.
-The streak now stands at 1,385 consecutive sold-out games, an all-time record for sports in North America.
+The streak (which was "paused" in 2020 due to the season being cancelled, and again in 2021 due to all minor league ballparks opening with reduced capacity due to COVID-19 restrictions) now stands at 1,573 consecutive sold-out home games (through the end of the 2024 season), an all-time record for sports in North America.

-In 2020, the team's stadium was renamed from Fifth Third Field to Day Air Ballpark.